Serena Deeb: Women's Champion (2006–2008)

 During 2007, Serena spent many weeks in a variety of tag team matches in an attempt to gain an opportunity at the Women's Champion and Phoenix too before competing in the Miss OVW Divalympics, though ODB would eventually win this competition.
 Serena went on an undefeated streak in March and April, but this was brought to a halt by Lea in May.
 On May 11, she and her team lost a 2/3 tug of war contest, but beat them in the wrestling tag match immediately afterwards.
 It would not be until September before she received another shot at the title.
 Milena Roucka picked up the victory in this six-way match-up, while Serena also lost a non-title match the following week in an attempt to prove her contendership.
 After spending the opening months of 2008 on a losing streak, Serena disappeared in February from the promotion.

 During her hiatus, Serena got a nose job and breast implants in an attempt to get closer to a contract with World Wrestling Entertainment.
 Serena made a surprise return in late May when reigning champion Josie issued an open challenge, which Serena answered to win her second title.
 At the June 4 TV tapings, Serena stated her intentions to defend the title at all times, under 24/7 rules.
 Josie, who had assaulted her during the speech, took advantage of the rule in early July when Serena defended her title successfully against Reggie, only for Josie to attack her straight afterwards and win the title.
 Serena avenged this loss by similarly attacking Josie during a speech and winning the title back.
 The ruling proved too chaotic – at one point Serena gave a speech during which Josie and Melody attacked her, almost double-pinning her only for Reggie to come out and pin all three of them to win the title for a matter of minutes until Serena speared Reggie and won it back – and by August the 24/7 ruling was deactivated after Serena won the title back for an unprecedented sixth time.

-After this, wrestler Moose sought Serena's affections, eventually winning a right to a date after defeating Lumpy Magoo in late September.
+After that wrestler Moose sought Serena's affections, eventually winning a right to a date after defeating Lumpy Magoo in late September.
 After being rebuffed by Serena on the date, Moose turned sour and tried to interfere in a championship defence against Josie only for Magoo, who was accompanying Serena, to make sure his interference did not cost her the title.
 On October 29, Serena teamed with Magoo and defeated Moose and Women's Championship contender Reggie in a tag team match.
 On November 12, Serena lost the championship to Melody in a four-way match with Josie and Reggie.